-- UNH allows federal, state, and institutional aid to transfer for all UNH-Managed, UNH-Exchange and UNH-Approved programs.
+- UNH allows federal, state, and institutional aid to transfer for all Faculty-Led (formerly UNH-Managed), Partner Programs (UNH-Approved) and Exchange programs.
 You will be able to factor in travel expenses as an educational cost, and should consider the cost of living in your host country for your estimated expenses.
 There are study abroad destinations where the cost of living and exchange rate make living abroad less expensive than living in New Hampshire.

 - There are a variety of additional UNH and other national scholarships available for study abroad.

-- There are many program options in English-speaking countries including Australia, the United Kingdom, and New Zealand.
+- There are many program options in English-speaking countries such as Australia, the United Kingdom, and New Zealand.

 - Search UNH-Via for programs that offer English as the language of instruction; there are dozens of options.

 - What better way is there to study a second language than living in a place where it’s spoken?

 - You can fulfill major, minor, and Discovery requirements while abroad, with your academic advisor's approval.

 - You will earn UNH credits or transfer credits, depending on the type of study abroad program you choose.

 - Grades will not be factored into your UNH GPA unless you are taking UNH courses, but letter grades will appear on your UNH transcript.

 - Only grades that are the equivalent of "C" or better will be accepted in transfer.